Page navigation

 • Careers information, advice and guidance

-The data presented in this report is based on the responses of 6,102 Prospects users, including school pupils, sixth form/college students, apprentices, university students, graduates, and those not in education, employment or training.
+The data presented in this report is based on the survey responses of 4,990 school pupils, sixth form/college students, apprentices, university students, graduates and those not in education, employment or training.

-A breakdown of the respondents by characteristics including gender, ethnicity and disability is included in the full report.
+A breakdown of the demographics of the respondents - including by gender, age, ethnicity, disability and stage of education/career - is available in the full report.

 Download the full report